abhimanyuprasad/RLBellmanEquation/README.md

 ## Description

-The notebook `new_grid.ipynb` implements a value iteration algorithm for solving a Grid World problem with the following specifications:
+The notebook `RLGridBellmandEquation.ipynb` implements a value iteration algorithm for solving a Grid World problem with the following specifications:

 - 4x4 grid where an agent starts at the top-left corner
 - Goal is to reach the bottom-right corner (terminal state)